mongodb/docs/source/geo.rst

 .. note:: If using :data:`pymongo.GEOSPHERE`, using $nearSphere is recommended.

-The $maxDistance operator requires the use of :py:class`~bson.son.SON`:
+The $maxDistance operator requires the use of :py:class:`~bson.son.SON`:

 .. code-block:: python